 A. If a pharmacist is interrupted part-way through recording information against an individual requirement, click the ‘save’ button and work done will be saved.

 Q. If there is a change of ownership of the pharmacy and the pharmacy ODS Code (F Code) remains the same, how should the new owner register to access the tookit?

 A. The new owner would need to contact the Exeter helpdesk (0845 3713671).
 The account of the previous owner can be locked and the new owner registered against that ODS Code.

 Q. To register for the IG Toolkit, I need to provide my email address.
-What will this be used for other than the initial registration process, for example will I receive a reminder email of the deadlines to complete the Toolkit?
+What will this be used for?

-Q. Once I’ve registered for the IG Toolkit, how do I update my registered email address?
+Q. Once I’ve registered for the IG Toolkit, how do I update my registered email address or other information?

-A. To update details users need to log-in and then select the ‘My Details’ tab on the left hand side, this will allow them to edit both their email address and their telephone number.
-Users can also change their password using the ‘My Password’ tab.
+A. To update details users need to log-in and then select the ‘Organisation Profile’.
+Users can also change their password.

 Q. I have already submitted my baseline IG Assessment.
 When can I next submit an assessment?